cran/secretbase/README.md

 #### Hash to integer / SHAKE256 XOF

-- Specify ‘convert’ as `NA` (and ‘bits’ as `32` for a single integer value)
-- May be supplied as deterministic random seeds for R’s pseudo random number generators (RNGs)
+May be used as deterministic random seeds for R’s pseudo random number generators (RNGs). <br /> Specify ‘convert’ as `NA` (and ‘bits’ as `32` for a single integer value):

 ``` r
 shake256("秘密の基地の中", bits = 32, convert = NA)